sewaneedata/photos/README.md

 Contains original code from DataLab summer 2021 to ensure that nothing was lost in the major overhaul needed to integrate this project with S3 compatibility.

+##### Next steps

+- Polish shiny app aesthetics (plot formatting, about page) in local-only mode.
+- Ensure photo processing through the shiny app works on other machines.
+- Troubleshoot Image display in shiny app (it is supposed to display the classification results after a photo is processed; otherwise it is supposed to remain blank).
+Consider expanding into a photo explorer for all processed photos.
+A kind of gallery.
+- Try putting on the sewanee.io ubuntu server and see if the processing code still works.
+Attempt to publish live.